Choosing the Best Alternating Pressure Mattress

 - Fire retardant - Patient Safety

-- Durable Zipper - Prevents separation of cover
+- Durable Zipper - Prevents separation of the top & bottom covers

 - Waterfall Flap - Prevents body or cleaning fluid intrusion